Pecan Sandies (Chocolate Dipped)

 Description

-A buttery shortbread, dotted throughout with aromatic, toasted pecans. these Chocolate Dipped Pecan Sandies are a classic Christmas cookie that are perfect for gift-giving and cookie exchanges.
+These Chocolate Dipped Pecan Sandies have buttery shortbread, dotted throughout with aromatic, toasted pecans.
+Sandies are a classic holiday Christmas cookie.
+I dipped them in chocolate to dress them up for the holiday cookie tray.
+Perfect for gift-giving and cookie exchanges.

 Ingredients